clamytoe/pychain/README.md

 * **payload**: A *json* object with all of the details of the transaction.

 ## Block Class
-The *Block Class* will take your transaction object and add it to the *Blockchain*.
+The *Block Class* will take your transaction object and adds it to the *Block*.
 The *Block* objects will have the following features:

 * **index**: ID for the *Block*
 * **timestamp**: Creation date